Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a

-Powering 2+ million sites across the globe, Bluehost is an industry leader in the web hosting space, especially for WordPress sites.
+Powering more than 2 million sites across the globe, Bluehost is an industry leader in the web hosting space, especially for WordPress sites.
 In fact, it’s one of the few web hosts that’s officially recommended by WordPress.

 Bluehost is a great option for anyone building a new website from scratch.
 When you sign up for hosting, you get a free domain name for a year and WordPress is a one-click install.